MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 > "I got, I got, I got, I got options" – _Pitbull_, before writing his first Polars plugin

-In the plugins we're looked at so far, we typically created an iterator of `Option`s and let Polars collect it into a `ChunkedArray`.
+In the plugins we looked at so far, we typically created an iterator of options and let Polars collect it into a `ChunkedArray`.
 Sometimes, however, you need to store intermediate values in a `Vec`.
 You might be tempted to make it a `Vec<Option<T>>`, where missing values are `None` and present values are `Some`...